 How is Machine Learning being used today?

 Machine Learning can automate mundane tasks and offer intelligent insights.
 Industries in every sector try to benefit from it.
 You may already use a wearable fitness tracker like Fitbit or a smart home assistant like Google Home.
-Neural Networks often handle other, more complex tasks.
+Neural Networks often handle other, more complex tasks, such as:

-- Image recognition: Machine learning uses face recognition in an image.
+- Image recognition: it's also used in facial recognition for images and videos.
 There is a separate category for each person in a database of several people.

-- Speech Recognition: It is the translation of spoken words into the text.
-Helpful for voice searches and more.
+- Speech Recognition: here, machine learning is used to translate spoken words into text.
+This is the case of software that converts audio into text, voice searches, and more.
 Voice user interfaces include voice dialing, call routing, and appliance control.
 It can also be a simple data entry and the preparation of structured documents — Natural Language Processing (NLP) in machine learning in charge of speech recognition.

-- Medical diagnoses: For example, machine learning recognizes cancerous tissues.
+- Medical diagnoses: machine learning has several medicinal uses; for example, it recognizes cancerous tissues.

-- The financial industry and trading: Companies use machine learning in fraud investigations and credit checks.
+- The financial industry and trading: lastly, companies use machine learning in fraud investigations and credit checks.

 How to use Machine Learning in ITSM?

 Like AI, machine learning applications can greatly aid ITSM and its proper implementation.
 Some include predictive analytics, demand planning, predictive maintenance, improved search capabilities, and intelligent autoresponders.